romashouckfamily/lab/syllabus/day1.md

   "selector": "source.js"
 }
 ```
+- Select your build system: Node
+- Press control + B to confirm that your build system is working properly!
+You should see a console window pop up in the bottom of Sublime.

 ## 4. [1 hour] Live coding: Randomize seating in the room so that students from each school are sitting together.
 Learn data types, variable declaration, function declaration, loops
 - [30 minutes] And now, your turn to write a function in pairs.
 Use `randomizeSeating` in `challenges` folder to get started!